badursun/Classic-ASP-Encryption-Decryption-With-Special-Key-Class/README.md

 For advanced use; You can create a key file for each defined user or store it in the database of that user.
 Thus, each encrypted data becomes unique.

-I recommend using a password of at least 512 characters.
+I recommend using a unique private key at least 512 characters.

 ## Usage
 Import class your project